osmandapp/web/main/docs/user/troubleshooting/setup.md

 ### How to recover data

+To prevent data loss, ensure that your personal data, routes, and maps are backed up.
+OsmAnd offers options for exporting your data to various formats.
+In case of data loss or device change, follow [these steps](https://osmand.net/docs/user/personal/import-export/#preventing-data-loss) to restore your data from a backup.

 ### How to transfer Favorites and Tracks to a new device

 - The simplest method is to export a profile with the necessary data: *Menu → Settings → Export →* select the data that you want to export.